aditya-jaishankar/aditya-jaishankar.github.io/_pages/publications.md

 14. Jusufi, A., Jaishankar, A., Onodera, K., Vreeland, J., Konicek, A.R., Watanabe, H., Sato, T., Manabe, K., Yamamori, K. and Schilowitz, A.M., 2019.
 Adsorption properties of molybdenum based FMs on boron-doped DLC.
 Wear, 426, pp.805-812.
 <br>[DOI: 10.1016/j.wear.2018.12.008](https://doi.org/10.1016/j.wear.2018.12.008)

-13. Jaishankar, A., Jusufi, A., Vreeland, J.L., Deighton, S.P., Pellettiere, J.R. and Schilowitz, A.M., 2019.
-Adsorption of stearic acid at the iron oxide/oil interface-theory, experiments and modeling.
-Langmuir.
+13. Jaishankar, A., Jusufi, A., Vreeland, J.L., Deighton, S., Pellettiere, J. and Schilowitz, A.M., 2019.
+Adsorption of Stearic Acid at the Iron Oxide/Oil Interface: Theory, Experiments, and Modeling.
+Langmuir, 35(6), pp.2033-2046.
 <br>[DOI: 10.1021/acs.langmuir.8b03132](https://doi.org/10.1021/acs.langmuir.8b03132)

 12. Jaishankar, A., Jusufi, A., Vreeland, J.L., Deighton, S.P. and Schilowitz, A.M., 2018.
 Correcting for solvent replacement effects in quartz crystal microbalance measurements.
 Sensors and Actuators A: Physical, 277, pp.60-64.